 Headlamp / Dynamo Torch

 Ever tried to change a flat tyre at night in the rain while trying to prop up a torch to shine at the right angle?
 No?
 Well if you’ve got a headlamp in the car you won’t have to either!
 A dynamo torch is a good idea too just in case you forget to check the batteries.
-These often come with an emergency radio and cell phone charger too like this one.
+These often come with an emergency radio and cell phone charger too.

 Water Purification Straw

 As the Civil Defense site says above you should have some water stored in your car.
 Another extra option is an excellent Water Purification Straw.
 With one of these in your car boot you’ll always have a safe supply of water from a river, stream, lake or farm trough.

 Goes without saying what this is for.

 If you ever run out of fuel and a good samaritan stops and offers help, you’ll need one of these to take them up on their kind offer.

 Modern cars may seem like they don’t use much oil these days.
 But it still pays to keep a little spare oil on hand.
 Engines don’t run well with no oil!
 And they’re expensive to replace.

 These are handy to lend a hand with but also handy if you get a flat battery yourself as a friendly fellow driver is often easy to find but not always one with jumper cables themselves.

 Tow Rope / Straps